 Presenter: Sivakumar Ramanathan, Ph.D.
 Student, University of Miami

 Sivakumar Ramanathan is a Ph.D. student working under the supervision of Dr. Prannoy Suraneni at the University of Miami.
-His primary research interests include reactivity of supplementary cementitious materials, alternative supplementary cementitious materials and effects of supplementary cementitious material replacement levels and fineness on concrete properties.
+His primary research interests include reactivity of supplementary cementitious materials.
+It also includes alternative supplementary cementitious materials and effects of supplementary cementitious material replacement levels and fineness on concrete properties.

 SCA Committee: Technical and Marketing Committee

 This webinar will feature a 2019 Slag Cement Research Project of the Year Award winner.
-The reactivity of 11 different ground granulated blast furnace slag (GGBFS) materials is quantified and compared with other SCMs to “classify” the GGBFS.
-Furthermore, one GGBFS is used as replacement for ordinary portland cement at levels of 20, 40, and 60 percent to study the effects of the GGBFS on cementitious paste properties such as heat release, compressive strength and bulk resistivity.
+The reactivity of 11 different ground granulated blast furnace slag (GGBFS) materials is quantified and then compared with other SCMs to “classify” the GGBFS.
+Furthermore, one GGBFS is used as replacement for ordinary portland cement at levels of 20, 40, and 60 percent.
+This is done to study the effects of the GGBFS on cementitious paste properties such as heat release, compressive strength and bulk resistivity.

 Mitigating Alkali Silica Reaction in Concrete with Slag Cement